mentebinaria/jack/README.md

 JACK is a generic JSON API client.
 It is useful to interact with APIs from multiple services such as Google and Twitter.
 All service along with their parameters are configured in `config.toml` file.
 For example, you can configure JACK to collect statistics from vairous social networks and Google Analytics, all from a single company/instituition.

-## Compiling
+## Installing

 JACK is written in Rust, so you need to install it first before compiling.
+Here's a few examples on how to install the Rust toolset:

+### Linux

+Different Linux flavors provide different package managers.
+Here are few examples:

+    sudo apt install rust
+    sudo yum install rust

+### macOS

+First, install Homebrew by following the instructions [here](https://brew.sh).
+Then, open a terminal and use the `brew` command to install the Rust toolset:

+    brew install rust

+### Windows

+Windows 11 comes with `winget`, a command-line package manager.
+You can open a Windows Terminal and type the following command:

+    winget install Rustlang.Rust.MSVC

+If you don't have `winget`, you can either [install it](https://docs.microsoft.com/en-us/windows/package-manager/winget/) or download and install Rust from its the [official website](https://www.rust-lang.org/tools/install).

+After Rust is intalled, clone JACK's repository and build it:

     git clone https://github.com/mentebinaria/jack/
     cd jack
     cargo build

-## Configuring
+## Configuration

 Before running JACK, you have to configure your `config.toml` file.
 Here's how it works: